 My whole life I've been very resistant to cold, even after getting frostbite and other damage to extremities I was always extremely able to tolerate cold.
-Then I met somebody who had a finger amputated due to 'Reynauds', and pretty suddenly my tolerance to cold dropped precipitously.
+Then I met somebody who had a finger amputated due to 'Reynauds', and my tolerance to cold dropped precipitously.

 This 'expanding' medical system involves starting with 'syndromes' rather than diseases